godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 If this doesn't make sense to you, don't worry too much about it.
 The second line of code only doesn't work reliably if you have multiple scenes loaded as children to the root node at a time, which will rarely happen for most projects.
-This is really only potentially a issue depending on how you handle scene loading.
+This is only potentially a issue depending on how you handle scene loading.

 The third line adds our newly created ``SimpleAudioPlayer`` scene to be a child of the scene root.
 This works exactly the same as when we are spawning bullets.